marklogic-community/data-hub-central-community/redaction.md

 ## Data hubs and PII
 While defining a model the user can identify properties that contain PII.
 A security configuration can then be deployed that restricts access to these properties to users that have the 'pii-reader' role.
 This approach uses Element Level Security - please refer to https://docs.marklogic.com/datahub/5.2/security/pii/pii-data-mgmt.html

-## Redaction in Envision
+## Redaction in Data Hub Central Community Edition (DHCCE)
-In Envision you can set redaction rules for a property by selecting "Redacted" in the advance tab for a property setting at the parent entity level.
-Envision supports ways of defining rules that determine how to redact parts of a document based on selecting this setting.
+In DHCCE you can set redaction rules for a property by selecting "Redacted" in the advance tab for a property setting at the parent entity level.
+DHCCE supports ways of defining rules that determine how to redact parts of a document based on selecting this setting.

 You can also set the PII for a property on an entity to implement Element Level Security for that property.